 - Fatigue (from having too few red blood cells)

 These side effects usually go away once treatment is finished.
 There are often ways to lessen side effects.
-For example, you can be given drugs to help prevent or reduce nausea and vomiting.
+For example, drugs can help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about drugs to help reduce side effects.

 Some chemo drugs can have other side effects.
-For example, some drugs can damage nerve endings (a condition called neuropathy).
-This can lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-This usually goes away once treatment is stopped, but for some people it can last a long time.
-For more information, see Peripheral Neuropathy Caused by Chemotherapy.
+For example, some drugs can damage nerves, which can lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
+This condition is called peripheral neuropathy.
+It usually goes away once treatment is stopped, but for some people it can last a long time.

 To learn more, see the Chemotherapy section of our website.